Top of page

 Step 2: Making the CAR T cells

-Sometimes, the lab isn’t able to successfully make the CAR T cells.
-If this happens, your doctor will discuss your options with you.
+Sometimes, the lab isn’t able to successfully make the CAR-T cells.
+If this happens, your doctor will discuss your options with you, such as a second collection or alternative treatments.

 Step 3: Chemotherapy

-Once your CAR T cells are ready, the lab send them back to the hospital where you’re being treated.
+Once your CAR-T cells are ready, the lab sends them back to the hospital where you’re being treated.
 The cells are frozen and can be stored for several months.

 When they arrive, your doctor checks that you are still well enough to have them.
-You must have a performance status score of 0, 1 or 2 at this point.
-If you are not well enough to have the CAR T cells, your medical team might need to delay your treatment or discuss other treatment options with you.
+If you are not well enough to have the CAR-T cells, your medical team might need to delay your treatment or discuss other treatment options with you.

-The most common chemotherapy is a combination of fludarabine and cyclophosphamide, but other chemotherapy drugs are sometimes used.
+The most common type of chemotherapy used is a combination of fludarabine and cyclophosphamide, but other chemotherapy drugs are sometimes used.
 You usually have it through a drip into a vein, or through a central line if you have one.
-You have it as an outpatient over 3 to 5 days.
+You might have it in hospital, or as an outpatient over 3 days, usually followed by at least 2 rest days.

 Step 4: Having your CAR T cells

-• Then you have a single dose of CAR T cells through a drip into a vein, or through a central line if you have one.
+You have a single dose of CAR-T cells through a drip into a vein, or through a central line if you have one.
 It only takes a few minutes.

 Young male sitting next to a drip receiving his CAR T cells